jdoleary/Spellmasons/docs/TasksCurrent.md

 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too

 ## Stretch Content
+- More Upgrades
+    - Modify enemies or global stats
+    - Modify cards themselves, just like how cards have the optional add() and remove() functions, they could also have a level up function.
 - hotseat multiplayer
 - content: Heat seeking skull with particle effects behind it.
 You release it and it seeks out the nearest enemy to deal damage
 - AI Enhancement: Solve many enemies overkilling allied unit